metamn/finesse/_posts/2014-06-24-typography.md

 To stand out, premium players had to hire an interactive agency or a web design & development studio to add personal and creative touch to their content.

+Yet again experts needed to code content to web.

+## A possible future